Parx Online Sportsbook

 Along with credit and debit cards, Parx will probably roll out prepaid cards.
 Players will likely also be able to use PayPal, direct online bank transfer, and any of the hundreds of PayNearMe locations in the state.

-For players who like to be more old-fashioned with their finances, it is possible handwritten personal checks can also be used, as can cash directly deposited at the Parx casino cage.
+For players who like to be more old-fashioned with their finances, a handwritten personal check is an option, as can cash directly deposited at the Parx casino cage.

 If a deposit method — like PayPal or bank transfer — is also used for withdrawals, then these transactions are typically instantaneous and completed with the click of a button on the mobile app.
 Prepaid cards should work this way as well.